-Lets face it, we have all wondered what the major differences between a turbocharger and supercharger are.
-They both can potentially add serious HP & TQ to your Mustang while maintaining everyday drive ability, but how do they make their power?
-Is there a upside to running a turbo vs a supercharger?
-We are here to finally answer this age old question!
+Let's face it, we have all wondered what the major differences between a turbocharger and a supercharger are.
+They both can potentially add serious Horsepower & Torque to your Ford Mustang while maintaining everyday driveability, but how do they make their power?
+Is there an upside to running a turbo vs a supercharger?
+We are here to finally answer this age-old question!

-A turbo will use the exhaust from your Mustang to produce its energy.
-The exhaust gases pass through the exhaust pipping and a turbine which will itself spin the compressor.
-It does take a little while for the turbo to produce boost, which is referred to as "turbo lag", and can result in your Mustang lunging forward after boost is built during spirited driving.
-Also the size of your turbocharger can impact power with a smaller one producing more a lot boost faster, resulting in less turbo lag.
+A turbo will use the spent exhaust from your Mustang to produce its energy.
+The exhaust gases pass through the exhaust pipping and a turbine housing which will itself spin the compressor wheel.
+It tends to take some time for the turbo to produce boost, which is referred to as "turbo lag", and can result in your Mustang lunging forward after the boost is built during spirited driving.
+Also, the size of your turbocharger can impact power with a smaller one producing more boost faster, resulting in less turbo lag.
 The turbocharger is considered more efficient overall than a supercharger due to the lack of parasitic loss.

-A supercharger's power output comes from a belt directly connected to the engine.
-Superchargers compress air, creating boost by forcing air directly into the motor.
+A supercharger's power output comes from a drive belt directly connected to the engine's crankshaft.
+Superchargers compress air, creating boost by forcing air directly into your Mustangs engine.
 A supercharger can add as much as 46% more HP because the increased air will allow more fuel to be added to the combustion chamber.
-A supercharger will not produce any lag, the power arrives as soon as you hit the throttle.
+A supercharger will not experience any lag, the power arrives as soon as you hit the throttle.

 The impeller design inside a supercharger compressor is very similar to a turbocharger's compressor impeller.
 The centrifugal supercharger compressor creates its boost via a very rapidly rotating impeller that draws air into the center of the supercharger compressor.

 The roots type supercharger is two counter-rotation meshed lobed rotors.
 During each rotation, a specific fixed amount of air is trapped and moved to the outlet port where it is compressed.